ess-dmsc/streaming-data-types/README.md

 file_identifier = "abcd";
 ```

-The schema ids must be unique on the network.
-You can generate a new `file_identifier` by visiting [this webpage](https://www.random.org/strings/?num=1&len=4&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new).
+The file identifiers (also called "schema id") must be unique on the network.
+When creating a new schema, try to pick a schema id for your new schema that is memorable or failing that, generate a random one using [this webpage](https://www.random.org/strings/?num=1&len=4&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new).

 Table of schema file identifiers follows later in this README.

-To get your very own file identifier, please just pick one available and
-document it here in the README and do upload the schema as well.

-## Namespace

-Please namespace your schema so that the generated c++ headers do not collide.
-Including e.g. the schema id in the namespace name avoids any collision.
+Please add your own (new schema) with file identifier to that table.

 ## Backwards compatibility